matthewpoer/NetSuiteExternalIdUpdater/README.md

 ## Setup and Run
 * Download/clone to local machine
 * Create a config file by copying the example (`cp config_default.php config.php`) or creating a new one.
-Ensure config specifies all parameter will values relevant to your NetSuite instances.
+Ensure config specifies all parameter values relevant to your NetSuite instances.
  * Pay special attention to the **NS_OBJECT** param.
 Use the list in [RecordType list NetSuite documentation](http://www.netsuite.com/help/helpcenter/en_US/srbrowser/Browser2015_1/schema/enum/recordtype.html) since the names are not intuitive.
 * Run `composer install` to fetch the ryanwinchester/netsuite-php library
 * Run the script, `php -f NetSuiteExternalIdUpdater.php`

 ## Did it work?
-If all goes well, your run and output should resemble the following:
+If all goes well, your output should resemble the following:
 ~~~
 $ php -f NetSuiteExternalIdUpdater.php
 Found record 12345